Nerd Christmas has arrived and yet another version of DaVinci Resolve is here for us to enjoy grading with.

 - Color Blending Mode – The color blending mode is something that comes up time and time again when I’m working with designers or photographers.
 They are so used to being able to add an RGB value of a color to create a solid layer (for example the client branded color) and then use the color blending mode to apply it over the image.
 This can be great with branded colors and gradients to add a unique feel to the footage that I think would be very hard to replicate with traditional grading controls.

-Check out my video below for my favourite features in action!
+Check out my video below for my favorite features in action!

 As always any questions or things to add please use the comments below